EUROPEAN PEACE RIDE

 Hello dear Fit4Bike team,

-I would like to thank you once again for this fantastic event. event.
-It was a great experience and will be remembered forever. will be remembered forever.
-I am still impressed by the enthusiasm and professionalism with which enthusiasm and professionalism with which you organized the trip and with what professionalism you organized the trip and implemented the "Capital of Culture 2025" theme.
+I would like to thank you once again for this fantastic event.
+It was a great experience and will remain in my memory forever memory.
+I'm still impressed by the enthusiasm and professionalism you organized the trip and implemented the theme "Capital of Culture 2025."

-work, the energy you invested and the stamina in the vehicles.
+work, the energy you invested, and your perseverance in the vehicles.

-I would like to thank you for creating and managing the Internationale Friedensfahrt 2021.
+I would like to thank you for creating and managing the 2021 International Peace Race.

-The organization of the event was great, the people (pace cars, motorcycle marshalls, police escort, refreshment stations staff, translators) were very neat and helpful.
-Considering that it was the 1st edition you did an amazing job!
+The organization of the event was great, the people (pace cars, motorcycle marshals, police escort, refreshment station staff, translators) were very neat and helpful.
+Considering that it was the first edition, you did an amazing job!

-I put this event among the top 3 biking events so far in my life and I am gratefull that I could be part of it and add a little to the whole idea of EPR.
+I rank this event among the top 3 biking events in my life so far, and I am grateful that I could be part of it and add a little to the whole idea of EPR.

 I wish the whole team the best for the future.